Ishitatiwari06/ca2_Python/README.md

 # ca2_Python
-working on Python Project diving deep into the concepts :- numpy, pandas, matplotlib,
+working on Python Project diving deep into the libraries :- numpy, pandas, matplotlib,